daniel-molina/visualequation/HACKING.md

 *   t, T , - -> theta, Theta, vartheta
 *   x, X -> xi, Xi

-tab-insert
+##### tab-insert
-    See quoted-insert.
+See shortcuts TAB and SHIFT-TAB in basic operations.

-self-insert (a, b, A, 1, !, ...)
+##### self-insert (a, b, A, 1, !, ...)
 Insert the character typed.
 In some cases such as ~ or SPACE, a special character is inserted instead (TODO: be more specific).
-In some cases, quoted-insert may be needed to insert some special symbols. transpose-chars (C-t)
+In some cases, quoted-insert may be needed to insert some special symbols.
-    Drag the symbol before selection forward over the first symbol of selection, moving selection to the next symbol.
-If there are no symbols to the right
-      Drag the character before point forward over  the  character  at point,  moving point forward as well.
-If point is at the end of the line, then this transposes the two characters before  point.
-      Negative arguments have no effect. transpose-words (M-t)
-      Drag  the  word  before  point past the word after point, moving point over that word as well.
-If point is at  the  end  of  the line, this transposes the last two words on the line. upcase-word (M-u)
-      Uppercase  the current (or following) word.
-With a negative ar‐ gument, uppercase the previous word, but do not move point. downcase-word (M-l)
-      Lowercase the current (or following) word.
-With a negative  ar‐ gument, lowercase the previous word, but do not move point. capitalize-word (M-c)
-      Capitalize the current (or following) word.
-With a negative ar‐ gument, capitalize the previous word, but do not move point. overwrite-mode
-    A similar behavior (gedit-like) can be obtained with INSERT.
-See above.

 #### Killing and Yanking
+Kill subequations can be yanked at any moment (before quiting the program).
-kill-line (C-k)
+##### kill-line (C-k)
-      Kill the text from point to the end of the line. backward-kill-line (C-x Rubout)
+Kill any subequation after current subeq.
+Those which cannot be deleted totally without flatting their supeqs are left.
+It is a compromise so the "usually desired" command can be executed without selecting exactly the subeq of interest.
+With a negative argument kill any subequation before current subeq.
+##### backward-kill-line (C-c C-?, C-c C-h)
+Kill selection and any subequation before current subeq.
+It is a compromise so a variant of kill-line can be used.
+With a negative argument kill selection and any subequation before.
-      Kill backward to the beginning of the line. unix-line-discard (C-u)
+##### unix-line-discard (C-u)
-      Kill backward from point to the  beginning  of  the  line.
-The killed text is saved on the kill-ring. kill-word (M-d)
+Kill any subequation before current subeq.
+Those which cannot be deleted totally without flatting their supeqs are left.
+It is a compromise so the "usually desired" command can be executed without selecting exactly the subeq of interest.
+A negative argument has no effect, honoring readline.

+WIP !!!
+##### kill-word (M-d)
 Kill from point the end of  the  current  word,  or  if  between words,  to  the  end  of the next word.
-Word boundaries are the same as those used by forward-word. backward-kill-word (M-Rubout)
+Word boundaries are the same as those used by forward-word.
+##### backward-kill-word (M-C-?, M-C-h)
 Kill the word behind point.
-Word boundaries  are  the  same  as those used by backward-word. unix-word-rubout (C-w)
+Word boundaries  are  the  same  as those used by backward-word.
+##### unix-word-rubout (C-w)
-      Kill  the  word behind point, using white space as a word bound‐ ary.
-The killed text is saved on the kill-ring. delete-horizontal-space (M-\)
+Kill  the  word behind point, using white space as a word boundary.
+The killed text is saved on the kill-ring.
+##### delete-horizontal-space (M-\)
 If selection is a parameter, remove any juxted which may be a VOID.
-Else, flat the lop-block. kill-region (Maybe we bound it even if it is not a default of readline) Kill the text between the point and  mark  (saved  cursor  posi‐ tion).
-This text is referred to as the region. copy-region-as-kill (Maybe we can reserve a key combination) Copy the text in the region to the kill buffer. yank (C-y)
+Else, flat the lop-block.
+##### kill-region (Maybe we bound it even if it is not a default of readline)
+Kill the text between the point and  mark  (saved  cursor  posi‐ tion).
+This text is referred to as the region.
+##### copy-region-as-kill (Maybe we can reserve a key combination)
+Copy the text in the region to the kill buffer.
+##### yank (C-y)
-    Yank the top of the kill ring into the buffer at point. yank-pop (M-y)
+Yank the top of the kill ring into the buffer at point.
+##### yank-pop (M-y)
 Rotate  the kill ring, and yank the new top.
 Only works follow‐ ing yank or yank-pop.
-#### Numeric Arguments
-digit-argument (M-0, M-1, ..., M--)
-  Add this digit to the argument already accumulating, or start  a new argument.
-M-- starts a negative argument.

 #### Completing
+WIP!!!
-complete
+##### complete
 Not used.
-Using menu-complete instead with its key binding instead. possible-completions (M-?)
+Using menu-complete instead with its key binding instead.
+##### possible-completions (M-?)
 List the possible variations of the selected subequation.
 You can choose one using the cursor keys and accept it with RETURN, C-j or C-m.
-To abort, use ESC or a key binding associated to abort. insert-completions
+To abort, use ESC or a key binding associated to abort.
+##### insert-completions
 Not used.
-M-* used to introduce productories instead. menu-complete (C-i)
+M-* used to introduce productories instead.
+##### menu-complete (C-i, M-@ ??)
 Replace selection with a variation.
 Repeated execution of the command steps through the list of possible variations, inserting each match in turn.
 At the end of the list, the original subequation is restored.
 An argument of n moves n positions forward in the list of possible variations.
 A negative argument moves backward through the list.

-    Note: C-i is used by default for complete command in readline while this one is unbounded.
+> **Note**: C-i is used by default for complete command in readline while this one is unbounded.

 #### Keyboard Macros
+WIP!!!
-start-kbd-macro (C-c ()
+##### start-kbd-macro (C-c ()
-      Begin saving the characters  typed  into  the  current  keyboard macro. end-kbd-macro (C-c ))
+Begin saving the characters  typed  into  the  current  keyboard macro.
+##### end-kbd-macro (C-c ))
-      Stop saving the characters typed into the current keyboard macro and store the definition. call-last-kbd-macro (C-c e)
+Stop saving the characters typed into the current keyboard macro and store the definition.
+##### call-last-kbd-macro (C-c e)
 Re-execute the last keyboard macro defined, by making the  char‐ acters  in  the  macro  appear  as  if  typed  at  the keyboard. print-last-kbd-macro () Print the last keyboard macro defined in a format suitable for the inputrc file.

 #### Miscellaneous
+WIP!!!
-re-read-init-file (C-c C-r)
+##### re-read-init-file (C-c C-r)
 Read a configuration file.
-abort (C-g, M-C-g, C-c C-g)
+##### abort (C-g, M-C-g, C-c C-g)
 Abort the current editing command.
-It does not ring. do-uppercase-version (M-a, M-b, M-x, ...)
+It does not ring.
+##### do-uppercase-version (M-a, M-b, M-x, ...)
-      If  the  metafied character x is lowercase, run the command that is bound to the corresponding uppercase character. prefix-meta (ESC)
+If  the  metafied character x is lowercase, run the command that is bound to the corresponding uppercase character.
+##### prefix-meta (ESC)
-      Metafy the next character typed. undo (C-_, C-c C-u)
+Metafy the next character typed.
+##### undo (C-_, C-c C-u)
-      Incremental undo, separately remembered for each equation. revert-line (M-r)
+Incremental undo, separately remembered for each equation.
+##### revert-line (M-r)
 Undo all changes made to this equation.
-This is like executing the undo command enough times to return the equation to its initial state. tilde-expand (M-&)
+This is like executing the undo command enough times to return the equation to its initial state.
-    Not used.
-M-& used to insert a color as described above. set-mark (C-@, M-<space>)
+##### set-mark (C-@, M-<space>)
 Set the mark to the point.
-If a numeric argument  is  supplied, the mark is set to that position. exchange-point-and-mark (C-c C-c)
+If a numeric argument  is  supplied, the mark is set to that position.
+##### exchange-point-and-mark (C-c C-c)
 Swap  the  point  with the mark.
-The current cursor position is set to the saved position, and the old cursor position is  saved as the mark. character-search (C-])
+The current cursor position is set to the saved position, and the old cursor position is  saved as the mark.
+##### character-search (C-])
 A character is read and point is moved to the next occurrence of that character.
-A negative count searches for  previous  occur‐ rences. character-search-backward (M-C-])
+A negative count searches for  previous  occur‐ rences.
+##### character-search-backward (M-C-])
 A  character  is  read and point is moved to the previous occur‐ rence of that character.
-A negative count searches  for  subse‐ quent occurrences. skip-csi-sequence
+A negative count searches  for  subse‐ quent occurrences.
-      Read  enough  characters to consume a multi-key sequence such as those defined for keys like Home and End.
-Such sequences  begin with a Control Sequence Indicator (CSI), usually ESC-[.
-If this sequence is bound to "\[", keys producing  such  sequences  will have  no  effect  unless explicitly bound to a readline command, instead of inserting stray characters into the  editing  buffer.
-      This is unbound by default, but usually bound to ESC-[. dump-functions
-      Print  all  of the functions and their key bindings to the read‐ line output stream.
-If a numeric argument is supplied, the out‐ put  is  formatted  in such a way that it can be made part of an inputrc file. dump-variables
-      Print all of the settable variables  and  their  values  to  the readline  output stream.
-If a numeric argument is supplied, the output is formatted in such a way that it can be made part of an inputrc file. dump-macros
-      Print  all of the readline key sequences bound to macros and the strings they output.
-If a numeric  argument  is  supplied,  the output is formatted in such a way that it can be made part of an inputrc file. emacs-editing-mode (C-e)
+##### emacs-editing-mode
-      When in vi command mode, this causes a switch to  emacs  editing mode. vi-editing-mode (M-C-j)
+When in vi command mode, this causes a switch to  emacs  editing mode.

+vi-mode not supported by the moment.
+##### vi-editing-mode
 When  in  emacs editing mode, this causes a switch to vi editing mode.

+vi-mode not supported by the moment.